koraykahramaan/BAUM-Stock-Backend/README.md

 This is the backend of canteen application for Anadolu University Computer Research and Application Center.

-Wrote is during my internship with a team of 6 interns.
+This project made with a team of 6 interns.

-I was responsible of writing functions that adding a product to database, sorting products given their name or price in asc/desc order.

 Using Rest API, Spring Boot, MongoDB, Docker, RabbitMQ.